Owlet Smart Sock

 - service: rest_command.nestmate_sleep_stop

-Google Home voice command
+Google Home & voice commands

 script: